-If a trainee is working in a discipline that is not mandatory training it may be considered “deferred training”.
-Deferred training can be undertaken for periods of up to 12 months at a time.
+If a trainee is working in a discipline that is not mandatory training it may be considered non-accredited clinical training time (NACT) and can be undertaken for periods of up to 12 months at a time.

-The Censor is responsible for the oversight of individual training applications, evaluation of applications for entrance to College examinations, supervision of assessment of Overseas Trained Specialist and Area Of Need applications and admission to Fellowship.
+The Censor is responsible for the oversight of individual training applications, evaluation of applications for entrance to College examinations, supervision of assessment of Specialist International Medical Graduate (SIMG) and Area Of Need applications and admission to Fellowship.

 Trainees must contact the College training department to discuss the specific details of the leave.
 Interrupted training must be prospectively approved and will be individually assessed.

-Deferred training must be prospectively approved by the Censor and trainees must submit an Approval of Vocational Training (AVT) form.
+Non-accredited clinical training time (NACT) must be prospectively approved by the Censor and trainees must submit an Approval of Vocational Training (AVT) form.

 Yes.
 The College is very supportive of parents wishing to take leave to raise a family.
 Trainees are advised to contact the College to discuss further as each application is individually assessed.